 Please Note: Although humans have safely been eating dandelion and using it medicinally for centuries, I need to mention a few precautions.
 If you have allergies to ragweed, it is possible that you may also be allergic to dandelion.
 So if you have allergies, or if you are taking medications, or have a medical condition, please check with your healthcare provider to make sure dandelion is safe for you.
 Find more info about it here.

-Milk– Of course you can serve your “coffee” black, but if you are going to make a latte, you are going to need some milk.
+Milk– Of course, you can serve your herbal latte black, but if you are going to make a latte, you are going to need some milk.
 And though you can use any type of milk you prefer in your latte, I will tell you that some kinds of milk froth better than others.
-When it comes to cow’s milk, both science and my personal experience say that low fat and skim milk froth the best.
+When it comes to cow’s milk, both science and my personal experience say that low-fat and skim milk froth the best.
 You can read about that in this article by the Perfect Daily Grind.
-But if you just can’t bear the idea of using low-fat milk (I get it!), then definitely go for the whole milk.
+But if you just can’t bear the idea of using low-fat milk (I get it!), then definitely go for whole milk.
 It may not be as frothy, but it will be creamy and delicious.

-And when it comes to plant-based milk, I love the flavor of almond milk in my latte, but other plant milks, such as oat and cashew work well, too.
-And not all brands varieties of plant-based milks are all equal when it comes to the quality of the foam.
+And when it comes to plant-based milk, I love the flavor of almond milk in my latte, but other plant milk, such as oat and cashew work well, too.
+And not all brands and varieties of plant-based milk are all equal when it comes to the quality of the foam.
 The varieties with higher amounts of protein tend to make a more stabilized foam.
-And there also specialty barista plant milks that are made especially for frothing.
+And there is also specialty barista plant milk that is made especially for frothing.
 So the choice is yours.
 Experiment and find what you like best.